A Day in the Life of an Email Marketer

-One of the best practices we follow at EmailMonks when it comes to building Email templates is to test them across 40+ email clients and provide a testing report during the delivery using tools like Email on Acid and Litmus for perfection and renderability.
+One of the best practices we follow at EmailMonks when it comes to building Email templates is to test them across 40+ email clients and provide a testing report during the delivery using tools like Email on Acid for perfection and renderability.
 This is to ensure that your email campaigns never fail to impress your subscribers.
 Hope you too are taking care of that.

 For professional help, talk to our experts >>